Aditya-rgb/Travel-Memory/README.md

     - In the AWS console, verified that two instances now exist for the Travel Memory application under the same instance name:
         - `Aditya-TM: 35.87.195.45` (2nd server made from template)
         - `Aditya-TM: 35.95.79.227` (1st server)
+    - In the second instance, the Travel Memory Application was deployed and hosted again and again a Reverse proxy i.e nginx was set up for this second deployment.
+    - So now, we have two instances running the Travel Memory application through reverse proxy nginx.

 ## Creating and attaching the Load Balancer to the 2 instances I created for our travel memory aplication in AWS.